openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Control/Service/README.md

 # Service Management

 ## Overview

 Applications must use service manager daemon to configure services like phosphor-ipmi-net, bmcweb, obmc-console etc in the system, instead of directly controlling the same using 'systemd' or 'iptables'.
 This way client applications doesn't need to change to configure services, when the implementations differ.
-The list of services supported are `"phosphor-ipmi-net", "bmcweb", "phosphor-ipmi-kcs", "start-ipkvm", "obmc-console"`.
+The list of services supported are:

+- "bmcweb"
+- "obmc-console"`
+- "phosphor-ipmi-kcs"
+- "phosphor-ipmi-net"
+- "start-ipkvm"

 ## Implementation Details